 For flood forecasting, the results of the Supermodel must be used to define all external boundary conditions for all regions apart from the south-east region (Chittagong Hills model).
-Boundary conditions for the latter will need to be estimated by the FFWC personnel as this region is not included in the current Supermodel.
+These will need to be estimated by the FFWC personnel as this region is not included in the current Supermodel.

-The major benefit of combined operation of the Supermodel and regional model is that the latter can be run more frequently whenever large increases in flood levels are monitored on the borders (particularly in flash flood regions).
+The major benefit of combined operation of the Supermodel and regional model is that the latter can be operated at any time intermediate to the Supermodel.
+That is, it can be run more frequently whenever large increases in flood levels are monitored on the borders (particularly in flash flood regions).
 This combined operation of the Supermodel and regional model (termed intermediate operation) should improve flood forecasts in the region at least in the 12 to 24 hours after ToF{REG} when compared to those based on the Supermodel.

-For intermediate operation, it is proposed that the same internal stations as used in the

-Supermodel also be adopted for the regional model in the updating process applied in the MIKE11 model.
+For intermediate operation, it is proposed that the same internal stations as used in the Supermodel also be adopted for the regional model in the updating process applied in the MIKE11 model.
 There will be a period extending from 0600 (ToF for Supermodel) to the ToF for the regional model when water level data are unavailable for relevant internal stations.
 During this period, hourly forecasts as derived using the Supermodel would be included in the hindcast period.
 This should have negligible impact on the accuracy of flood forecasting as discussed in Section 7.4.4.